olehmelnyk/acme/docs/architecture/ai_instructions.md

 ### 3. Documentation

-- Documentation validation
+- Documentation validation using `docs:validate:all`
-- Cross-reference checking
+  - Cross-reference checking with `docs:xref`
+  - Format validation with `docs:format:check`
+  - Diagram validation
-- Style consistency
+- Style consistency enforcement
-- Content suggestions
+- Content suggestions and improvements
+- Automated link validation

+For more information about our documentation tools, see the [documentation validation guide](./diagrams/infrastructure/documentation.md).

 ## Implementation Patterns